 Take the fire road from the trail head for about 06 miles.
 You will see a utility line on poles along the road.
 Follow the line as it crosses the road to the left.
 You will see the Carson Falls Trail marker on the right.
 The trail descends for about 1.1 miles through a wooded area and levels out at a meadow at the top of the falls.
 The trail may be muddy, so wear appropriate shoes.

 Carson Falls is part of the Marin Municipal Water District watershed on Mount Tamalpais.
 This land includes many creeks and four man-made lakes that are storage reservoirs for fresh drinking water.
 From Carson Falls, you can see part of Kent Lake, the largest in this watershed.
-Here is a map of the watershed.
 The watershed joins to Mount Tamalpais State Park, The Golden Gate Recreational Area, Samuel P. Taylor State Park, and many other smaller land preserves.
-This map provides a overview of Marin open space.